 Do not drop the unit.
 Lower the unit by bending your legs, not your back!

-Tilt the unit over onto the winch wheels.
-Pull out on ring, to disengage the spring loaded plunger pin.
+Pull out on ring, to disengaged the spring loaded plunger pin.
 While holding onto the leg, slide the Leg Lock, down towards the outrigger mount.

 Fold the leg until it forms a 90 degree angle with the base